-Disneyland aims for a reopening: Should I go?
+Disneyland fans ask: Should I go when the park eventually reopens?

 Like many Disneyland fans, they had to cancel a March trip because of the pandemic.
 Where do things stand with the Mallory family now?

-The Mallory family plans to put thrilling attractions such as Indiana Jones Adventure on hold until summer is over.
+The Mallory family planned to put thrilling attractions such as Indiana Jones Adventure on hold until summer is over anyway.

 Joshua Sudock/Disneyland Resort

-Note: Editor's Note — This article was published Wednesday morning before the announcement Disneyland would postpone its July reopening.
-The story has been rewritten to reflect that breaking news.